OEDK Safety Guidelines

 Upstairs first aid kits are located at the safety stations and near entrance to the machine shop and inside the wet lab.

 Know the location of safety glasses, gloves and hearing protection.
 Each of these may be found in bins at the Safety Stations, near the fasteners cabinets and throughout the OEDK.
+(Safety glasses will no longer be out and will be issued to students individually while COVID-19 Guidelines are in place)

 And REMEMBER: In case of emergency, CALL THE CAMPUS EMERGENCY NUMBER AT x6000 or 713-348-6000.